Stable image reconstruction using total variation minimization: Introduction

 \subsection{Contribution of this paper}

-Although theoretical guarantees have been obtained guaranteeing recovery via $(TV)$ of images with exactly sparse gradients without noise~\cite{CRT06:Stable,crt}, to the authors' best knowledge no results have shown that this recovery is robust, despite strong suggestions by numerical evidence.
-In this paper, we prove precisely this. \textit{We show that $(TV)$ robustly recovers images} from few RIP measurements.
-The error guarantees are analogous to those of~\eqref{eq:L1} up to a logarithmic factor, which can be removed by taking slightly more measurements (see Theorem~\ref{thm2} below).
+We show that there are choices of underdetermined linear measurements (constructed from RIP matrices) for which the total variation minimization program $(TV)$ is guaranteed to recover images stably and robustly up to the best $s$-term approximation of their gradient.
+The error guarantees are analogous to those of~\eqref{eq:L1} up to a logarithmic factor, which we show can be removed by taking slightly more measurements (see Theorem~\ref{thm2} below).
+Precisely, we have